sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 The above 3 requirements from the TB Directive indicates that departments must accept and adapt to change, as well as make evidence-based decision making (like planning decisions).
 Such evidence can only be obtained by execution.

-IITB has made efforts to modernize its management of technology, as is showcased in the [IITB News Kudo’s Corner](http://esdc.prv/en/iitb/corporate/news/archives.shtml)[^14]  and its [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental IMIT Plan/19-20 Plans/IITB Moving Forward v2.docx)[^15] plan.
-However, ESDC’s relationship with technology spans beyond IITB’s influence.
+IITB has made efforts to modernize its management of technology, as is showcased in the [IITB News Kudo's Corner](http://esdc.prv/en/iitb/corporate/news/archives.shtml)[^14]  and its [IITB Way Forward](http://dialogue/grp/IITB-DGIIT-Gov-New-Nouveau/Documents/Departmental IMIT Plan/19-20 Plans/IITB Moving Forward v2.docx)[^15] plan.
+However, ESDC's relationship with technology spans beyond IITB's influence.

 Moving ESDC towards being an agile organization requires moving towards a model that enables smaller, more frequent software deployments as they are enabling the organization to gain empirical evidence necessary to make evidence-based decision making.